-Big Sur wildfire burns near California’s Highway One and forces evacuations
+Big Sur wildfire burns near California’s Highway 1 and forces evacuations

 The state has experienced exceptional drought, which brought moisture levels in California’s forests to historic lows, as well as searing heat.
 Recent rains have helped reduce some of the drought in the state.

-Humidity levels in the area are in the teens and wind gusts are around 35 mph, according to the NWS.
+Humidity levels in the area are in the teens and wind gusts are around 35 mph, according to the Weather Service.

-More than 1,000 customers with PG&E, the state’s public utility, are experiencing power outages from Los Padres National Forest to Carmel as of late Friday, KRON reported.
+More than 1,000 customers with PG&E, the state’s public utility, were experiencing power outages from Los Padres National Forest to Carmel as of late Friday, KRON reported.

-The Red Cross has set up a shelter for those affected by the blaze at Carmel Middle School, officials said.
-The Society for the Prevention of Cruelty to Animals also announced that it’s providing emergency pet supplies at the shelter.
+The Red Cross has set up a shelter at Carmel Middle School, officials said.
+The Society for the Prevention of Cruelty to Animals also announced that it is providing emergency pet supplies at the shelter.

-The NWS said a wind shift Saturday is expected to push some of the smoke and haze from the Colorado Fire toward the Monterey Peninsula and Salinas.
+The Weather Service said a wind shift Saturday was expected to push some of the smoke and haze from the Colorado Fire toward the Monterey Peninsula and Salinas.

 Meddles praised the efforts of first responders and said more work was needed to figure out how to contain the blaze along Highway 1.